testmonitor/.github/profile/README.md

 This GitHub organization hosts:

-- 🧰 Laravel and PHP packages
+- 📦 Laravel and PHP packages used in or inspired by our main application
-- 🧪 Testing integrations and CLI tools
+- 🔌 API client wrappers for integrations with tools like ClickUp, Azure DevOps, and Jira
-- 📦 Libraries and SDKs used in or alongside TestMonitor
+- 🛠️ Supporting libraries and utilities that help streamline development or testing workflows

 All repositories are maintained by our engineering team and are released under permissive open source licenses unless otherwise noted.